Our Services

 - Stress Management

 Students, faculty, staff and family members may wish to consult with the CAPS staff whenever there is a concern about a student or fellow employee.
-By phone or in person, psychologists may provide information on referrals to other mental health services, on assisting a friend or family member who is in crisis, on determining if one can benefit from counseling, as well as on any other mental health issue.
+By phone or in person, therapists may provide information on referrals to other mental health services, on assisting a friend or family member who is in crisis, on determining if one can benefit from counseling, as well as on any other mental health issue.
 In such instances, the same principles of confidentiality apply.

 QPR (Question, Persuade, Refer) Training